drduh/YubiKey-Guide/README.md

 Debian Live is used in this guide to balance usability and security, with some additional instructions for OpenBSD.

-Download the latest image and signature files:
+Download the latest Debian Live image and signature files:

 ```console
 export IMAGE_URL="https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/"